THE CARDWEAVING RIFF

 - Color

+projects.
 Otherwise the pattern tends to blend into the background.
-There are,

 - Set-up

-clamped to a table to hold your warp, or even a small loom.
+C-clamps clamped to a table to hold your warp, or even a small

 HAPPY WEAVING